torch/argcheck/README.md

 ```lua
 addfive{x=1, msg="hello world"}
 ```
 are valid.
-However, ordered arguments are handled *much faster* (especially with LuaJIT) than named arguments.
+However, ordered arguments are handled in a *much faster* way (especially with LuaJIT) than named arguments.

 ### Options global to all rules